Tianyi (Bruce) Chen

 Topic: Image Classification, Vision Transformer

-This is the picture of winning third prize in NAU Engineering Fest
+This is the picture of winning thrid prize in NAU Engineering Fest

 FPGA Alarm System (2022, CQUPT, Junior, CN)